- About Us

 Dental treatments are designed to protect your oral health and keep your natural teeth in good condition.
 But, there are times when a dentist might make the suggestion that tooth extractions are needed.
 If you need to have a tooth pulled, then we invite you to talk with Dr. Dhaval Patel about the most effective methods to make the appointment as comfortable as possible.

 Here at Simply Teeth, we offer a calm and comfortable environment, helping you to relax during your dental appointment.
 By using the latest dental technology, we can offer high quality service for every treatment that is done in our office.

 Whether you are concerned about losing your tooth or you are worried about the tooth extraction cost, it is important that you ask the right questions to determine if a tooth extraction is necessary.
-There are some situations where other treatments can be used to save the tooth, such as a root canal or a crown.
+There are some situations where other treatments can be used to save the tooth, such as a root canal or a dental crown.
 If a patient can’t afford the costs for the other treatments, then they might choose the cheaper tooth extraction cost instead.